- Armando Iannucci

 - 105 min.

 - Release Date

 The story follows lowly sub-minister Simon Foster (Tom Hollander), who makes the mistake of remarking on the “unforeseeable” possibility of war in the Middle East spearheaded by the United States.
 Of course, the movie means Iraq, but it doesn’t say it, rendering the subsequent war-mongering timeless.
 Malcolm Tucker (Peter Capaldi), foul-mouthed communications director to the British prime minister, tries to help Foster backtrack on his statement, to walk the line of officialdom rather than take a side.
-Veteran underling Judy (Gina McKee) and naïve newbie Toby (Chris Addison) help the minister along as much as they can too, the latter by becoming Foster’s bro-speak friend.
-Too thick to survive in his own cruel arena, however, each time Foster opens his mouth it just gets worse.
+Veteran underling Judy (Gina McKee) and naïve newbie Toby (Chris Addison) help the minister along as much as they can too—the latter by becoming Foster’s bro-speak friend.
+Foster is too thick to survive in his own cruel arena, however, and each time he opens his mouth, it just gets worse.

-Meanwhile, Foster finds himself placed into important meetings filled with press and high-profile people, sitting in the back row as silent “room meat”.
-Because his “unforeseeable” comment raises such hullabaloo, Clark and Miller seek him out to stop Barwick and Tucker’s back alley political deals to start an unnecessary war, but Foster worries too much about his career to make the right decision.
+Meanwhile, Foster finds himself placed into important meetings filled with press and high-profile people, sitting in the back row as silent “room meat.”
+Because his “unforeseeable” comment raises such hullabaloo, Clark and Miller seek him out to stop Barwick and Tucker’s back alley political deals from starting an unnecessary war.
+Still, Foster worries too much about his career to make the right decision.
 In the movie’s funniest scenes, Foster gets pulled aside to handle grievances from an ornery constituent (played by Steve Coogan) troubled by the crumbling brick wall next to his mother’s garden.
-Nevermind the impending war—there’s neighborhood affairs nipping at his ankles, none of which Foster has the capacity to handle.
+Never mind the impending war—there are neighborhood affairs nipping at his ankles, none of which Foster can handle.